sidoh/esp8266_milight_hub-wiki/Performance-Tuning.md

 ## Make sure repeat throttling is enabled

 Repeat throttling automatically decreases the number of repeated packets down to a configurable minimum value when sending many commands in a short period of time.
 This improves throughput at the cost of reliability.

-The default values should work fine:
+Repeat throttling is off by default.
+To enable it, set `packet_repeat_throttle_sensitivity` to something around 10.
+Higher values cause throttling to have more effect sooner.

+You may also choose to edit these other throttling-related parameters:

 * `packet_repeat_throttle_threshold` should be set to no lower than the time it takes to send a command.
-* `packet_repeat_throttle_sensitivity` should be set to anything `>0`.
 * `packet_repeat_minimum` should be set to 1-3.
-Use 1 if you don't mind devices missing some packets.
+Use 1 if you don't mind devices missing packets.